Expand

 in the ClinoStar

-The 3D culture system provides a more physiological environment for the blastoid to grow in, as it allows for the formation of cell-cell and cell-matrix interactions, as well as the creation of a 3D microenvironment similar to the one found in the uterus.
+The 3D culture system provides a more physiological environment for the blastoid to grow in, as it allows for the formation of cell-cell and cell-matrix interactions.
+Furthermore, the environment of a 3D microenvironment is similar to the one found in the uterus.

-Studying blastoids in 3D cell culture can provide insight into early embryonic development and the process of blastomere differentiation.
-It can also be useful for developing strategies for improving the culture and growth of embryos in assisted reproductive technologies, such as in vitro fertilization (IVF).
+Studying blastoids in 3D cell culture can provide insight into early embryonic development and blastomere differentiation.
+It can also be useful when developing strategies for improving the culture and growth of embryos in assisted reproductive technologies, such as in vitro fertilization (IVF).

 Clinostar